Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Applications in Quantum Lattice Models

 At $h=0.36$, we additionally benchmark our results with the infinite system size iPEPS results \cite{Crone_2020} and the gauge equivariant results \cite{luo2020gauge} (Fig.~\ref{fig:toric_code_compare}).
-We find that our results are lower in energy than the gauge equivariant results and approaches the iPEPS results for large systems sizes.
+Here we use an improved ansatz with $180^\circ$ rotation symmetry defined by $\log \psi_\text{new}(x) = \log (\abs{\psi(x)}^2 + \abs{\psi(R(x))}^2) / 2$, where $R(x)$ rotates configuration $x$ by 180 degrees.
+We find that our results (at least up to $L=12$) are lower in energy density than the gauge equivariant results and the iPEPS results, which indicates that our approach is very competitive with the state-of-the-art methods.

 Our approach can be naturally generalized to 2D $\mathbb{Z}_N$ gauge theory, which can be described in the language of Kitaev's $D(G)$ model with group $G=\mathbb{Z}_N$ (see Appendix~\ref{app: DG_model}).
 In this case, the basis at each edge becomes a group element in $\mathbb{Z}_N$.
 Similarly to Fig.~\ref{fig:toric_code_param}, one can define a composite particle over four edges from a vertex and impose gauge invariance.
 We can also extend our approach to the (1+1)D $\mathbb{Z}_N$ lattice quantum electrodynamics (QED) model, which is discussed in Appendix~\ref{app:zd_qed}.